flatironinstitute/sciware/24_Types/main.md

 - You pretty much don't!
 - Errors from your linter are not enforced at runtime
-- Interpreter has its own separate type system & object model
+- Interpreter has its own type & object system
 - Type hinting is entirely for static code analysis
   - You *could* use `TypeGuard`s (see bonus content)